h4c-project-return/junior-web-azure/README.md

 * "Requires Driver's License": Whether a participant must have a license in order to qualify for the given job.
 (TRUE/FALSE)

 ## UI Layer
+This is a client-side Single-Page Web application built in HTML/JS/CSS, using the [Vue framework](https://vuejs.org/).
+The source code for this layer is maintained in this repository's sibling named "[project-return-client](https://github.com/h4c-project-return/project-return-client)".
+The build output from that codebase is then checked into this repository at the following path for inclusion in the Azure deployment: [/junior_web/static](https://github.com/h4c-project-return/junior-web-azure/tree/master/junior_web/static)

+Detailed documentation on working within and building the UI Layer's codebase are pending.

 ## API/Service Layer